My Obsession with Transferware

 My Collection of Transferware

-I absolutely loved combining brown and blue transferware together.
+I loved combining brown and blue transferware.

 Collecting Transferware

-One of the first blog posts I ever wrote was jokingly titled “My Life as a dish-Whore-der“.
+One of the first blog posts I ever wrote was jokingly titled “My Life as a dish-Hoard-der“.
 I took the photo below for that blog post.
-It was my collection three years ago.
-Since then I have added five more sets of transferware dinner plates.
+It was my collection six years ago.
+Since then, I have added five more sets of transferware dinner plates.
 I know I am obsessed with these plates.
-So I have imposed a self-moratorium on buying any more plates!

 Collecting China